-The FreshBooks connector keeps a log each time it is executed and record error messages when they occur.
-You can review the log by clicking Log button next on the connector page.
+The FreshBooks connector keeps a log each time it is executed and records error messages when they occur.
+You can review the log by clicking the Log button next to the connector page.

 Successful log messages are in green.
 Error messages are red.
 You can review the response in error by clicking the view response link.
 If you are able to resolve the issue, you can resend the data to FreshBooks with the Resend link to ensure that the invoice is created.

 |This connector creates new "client" accounts when no existing client is found for a given email address.
 Since FreshBooks pricing model imposes quotas on the number of clients you can manage, be sure to keep an eye on your form submissions.
 If you reach your client quota, FormAssembly will not be able to create the corresponding invoices.|